-Bed sorting is the process in which the bed material changes composition (fraction of each grain size class).
-The bed is descritized into multiple layers each with a uniform bed composition.
-The fraction of each size class is then calculated and stored in each layer.
-The sorting of sediments is then calculating using the mixing or active layer concept (Hirano 1971; Karim and Kennedy 1982; and Wu 1991).
-The mixing layer is the top layer of the bed, which exchanges material directly with the sediment transport.
-The term mixing layer is preferred here because the second and third layers may also be viewed as active (i.e. their thickness may vary each time step).
+The bed material above the erodible depth, is divided in multiple layers, and the sorting of sediments is calculating using the mixing layer concept (Hirano 1971; Karim and Kennedy 1982; and Wu 1991).
+The mixing layer is the top layer of the bed, which directly exchanges with moving sediments.
 Figure 2-4 is a schematic of the multi-layer bed-sorting model.